Empirical Framework for Cournot Oligopoly with Private Information: Identification

 \subsection{Distributions of Cost Shocks}

 In this subsection, we focus on identifying the marginal CDFs of the private cost shocks, i.e., $\{F_{V_1},\dots,F_{V_\mathcal{I}} \}$, and the joint distribution of common shocks $F_{W,U}$.
-Here, our identification strategy relies on the variation in firms' output and that the equilibrium strategies are linear and strictly decreasing in private costs.
+Here, our identification strategy relies on the variation in firms' output, and the equilibrium strategies are linear and strictly decrease private costs.

-The intuition behind our identification approach is as follows.
-Firms with higher costs choose lower quantities than firms with lower costs.
+The intuition behind our identification approach is that all else equal, firms with higher costs choose lower quantities than firms with lower costs.
 So, for any two firms $i\neq j$, if we hold firm $j$'s output fixed at its lowest level, $\underline q_j$, the conditional quantile of $i$'s output, $Q_i$, can be expressed as a linear function of the quantile function of $V_i$ because $Q_j = \underline q_j$ implies $(W,U) = (\bar w, \underline u)$, while the distribution of $V_i$ is unaffected by independence.
 Then the variation in the conditional quantiles of $Q_i$ identifies $F^{-1}_{V_i}$ and hence $F_{V_i}$.

 Next, if we keep $U$ fixed, $Q_i$ is a linear combination of the firm-specific shock $V_i$ and the common-cost shock $W$.
 Then, once we identify $F_{V_i}$, we can identify the characteristic function of $W$ using a deconvolution method, which uniquely identifies the CDF $F_{W}$ because there is a one-to-one correspondence between a CDF and a characteristic function.
 In the remainder of this section, we formalize these arguments.